systelab/systelab-components/src/app/systelab-components/README.md

 @import "../systelab-components/styles/sass/systelab-components";
 ```

-Notice that the bootstrap package is a dependency for systelab-components, and npm will download it.
+Notice that the Bootstrap package is a dependency for systelab-components, and npm will download it.

 ### Changing the default style